 Types of Jigs: Router vs. Drill Press/Mill

 There are two types of 80% jigs: Router jigs, and drill press or milling jigs, like the one shown in this guide.
 Like we said earlier, most jigs use the same parts, top plates and templates, side walls, and tools.
 The only difference between the two is how you'll cut the fire control cavity for the parts kit and therefore, how those templates are designed.
 Router jigs work by letting you "mill" the receiver front-to-back and left-to-right using a router instead of a drill press or mill.
 Drill press/milling jigs ditch the handheld router and use a drill or milling machine to cut the fire control cavity.

 Heavy-duty drill presses with an adequate chuck can do light milling with aluminum, though the end mill bits provided with drill press jigs are center-cut, which allows for a process known as "plunge-cutting".
 In this fashion, the end mill is used like a drill bit, cutting vertically to the appropriate depth in the receiver.
 This is a safer method for lightweight drill presses.

 Which Jig is Better?

 The 80% jig is a small workstation that allows you to cut and drill an 80% lower (a receiver blank that isn't legally considered a firearm), to completion.
-Using an 80% jig requires basic hand tools: Either a router and hand drill, or a drill press.
-The jig shows you where machine the blank, so little to no experience is required.
-Router jigs are faster but require more care.
-Drill press jigs are slower, but easier and more precise.
+Using an 80% jig requires basic hand tools like a drill press.
+The jig shows you where and how to machine the receiver blank, so little to no experience is required.
+Router jigs may be quicker than a drill press jig, but they require more care and safety precautions.
+Drill press jigs may be slower, but they're easier to control and more precise in their machining.

 Have more questions about jigs, lowers, or AR-15s?
 Give us a call or email us!
 We're glad to help.
 We build receivers and black rifles in our spare time.
 That's why we're in this business!